-Issuance: - All PTO will be issued as 5 frontloaded days and the remaining days will be accrued biweekly.
+Issuance- An annual allocation of PTO will be issued to employees at the beginning of their benefit year following the successful completion of their introductory period.
+A year of service credit to increase PTO will be awarded at the beginning of the employee's anniversary date for all program options.
 Employees hired prior to 10/1/1993 will remain eligible for an additional 6 PTO days accrued under the previous policy.